 Emily, Lead Cyclist:

-“These are three excellently contrasting stages.
-We’ll support you all the way and it really will be worth every last bit of effort.”
+“Riding two full stages (especially if you intend to do the Ventoux double) isn’t easy; you’ll definitely need to train!
+But we’ll support you all the way and it really will be worth every last bit of effort.”

 Sarah, Event Organiser: